Time inhomogeneous Generalized Mehler Semigroups: Introduction

+for a family of semigroups $(T_t)_{t\geq 0}$ and measures $(\mu_t)_{t\geq 0}$.
+In the setting of \eqref{GMehlerSemigroup}, any solution $\mu$ to the convolution equation \eqref{invariant_measure:equ:Xu} is just an invariant measure for the generalized Mehler semigroup \eqref{GMehlerSemigroup}.
+The study of operator self-decomposable distributions has been done in many papers, see for example, \cite{App06} and references therein.

+Generalized Mehler semigroups and the related skew convolution equations for measures have so many connections with various topics such that it is impossible to trace all literatures here.
+For example, we noted that the measure equation \eqref{SkewConvolutionMeasure} has also been studied under the name `` (twisted) cocycle equation" (cf. the note by Jurek \cite{Jur04}).

-Recently, much work, for instance, \cite{DaPL07, DaPR08, GL08,Kna09, Woo09}, has been devoted to the study of non-autonomous Ornstein-Uhlenbeck processes.
-In these papers, the drift is time-dependent, and the noise is modeled by a stationary process, e.g. a Wiener process or L\'evy process.
-To get a full non-homogeneous Ornstein-Uhlenbeck process, it is natural to consider a more general noise given by non-stationary processes such as additive processes.
-To be more precise, let us describe our framework in detail.
+Recently much work, for instance \cite{DaPL07, DaPR08, GL08,Kna09, Woo09}, has been devoted to the study of non-autonomous Ornstein-Uhlenbeck processes.
+In these papers, linear stochastic partial differential equations with time-dependent drifts were studied.
+The noise in the equations is modeled by a stationary process, e.g. a Wiener process or L\'evy process.
+To get a full inhomogeneous Ornstein-Uhlenbeck process, it is natural to consider a more general noise modeled by (time) non-stationary processes such as additive processes.
+To be precise, let us first describe our framework in detail.